 Before becoming the Managing Partner of Sewa Beats, Bill spent a total of one year and a half living, working, and studying music in Africa.
-His first trip to Africa was as the leader of an ecology research project he designed to study a population of giraffe in a national park.
+One of his first trips to Africa was as the leader of an ecology research project he designed to study a population of giraffe in a national park.
 It was then that he first fell in love with Africa, its music, and its people.

 Regularly returning to study music, Bill learned Swahili, volunteered to teach English in a rural school, and worked on local community outreach initiatives.
 He later went on to become an instructor at the world’s first international academy of West African drumming, and a close personal student of legendary Master Drummer Mamady Keita.